oracle-livelabs/security/database/common/init-start-env/init-start-env-glassfish.md

     **Note**: If all are successful, then your environment is ready.

-4. If you are still unable to get all *Enterprise Manager* and all links above to render successfully, open a terminal session and proceed as indicated below to validate the services.
+3. If you are still unable to get all links above to render successfully, open a terminal session and proceed as indicated below to validate the services.

     - Database services (All databases and Standard Listener)